CompScienceClub/python-kalman-filter-presentation/README.md

 # Kalman Filter Presentation

 This is a presentation about Kalman filters for Computer Science Club.

+### Contents

 There are some papers in the `/docs` folder, and some Jupyter notebooks mainly geared at demonstrating issues about conjugate priors and a Kalman filter example in the `/jupyter` folder.
 There are also [presentation notes](docs/PresentationNotes.pdf) for the presentation.

+### Notebooks

 The notes refer to the Jupyter notebooks, which provide reinforcement of the concepts.
 Care was taken that these be visible in the repo since GitHub automatically launches a viewer for notebooks.